FIN-016: Receiving and Depositing Cash & Select Monetary Instruments

 The collection, recording, safekeeping, and deposit of cash and other monetary instruments.

 Documentation that shows payor, amount, purpose, and date.

-The process of using a desktop scanner that creates images of checks that can be deposited to a bank account without physically depositing at a bank branch or UVA Cashier’s Office.
+The process of using a desktop scanner or any mobile device that creates images of checks deposited to a bank account without physically depositing at a bank branch or UVA Cashier’s Office.

 Segregation of Duties:

 The process of safeguarding assets by assigning the authorizing, recording, and reconciling of transactions to different individuals.
 This practice assists in detecting errors, deterring improper activities, and mitigating collusion opportunities.

 All University employees involved with the collection of cash and select monetary instruments must comply with the University’s requirements as set forth in this policy.
 Departments must not accept cash except as required for public facing transactions and in specific instances approved by Treasury Management.
 When accepting cash cannot be avoided, departments must establish appropriate internal controls and follow the requirements for safeguarding cash and select monetary instruments in Section 1 below.
 These controls must include proper segregation of duties, securing cash and select monetary instruments appropriately, and depositing the funds in a secure and timely manner.

 University employees involved in receipting must adhere to the following requirements:

 - All items received must be recorded immediately, entered into a receipt/deposit log, and deposited as follows:

 - Daily - aggregate items exceeding a $500 total must be deposited within one business day of receipt.

 - Weekly - a weekly deposit must be made, regardless of amount.

 - Monthly - on the last business day of the month, all receipts on-hand must be deposited, regardless of amount.

 - Deposits of cash must be made to the nearest bank location/night depository.

 - Cash and select monetary instruments must be properly secured.
 Proper security includes the use of a departmental safe, a locked file cabinet/desk, and/or cash box.